top of page

 National Centre for Art Restoration | Mist-Lining Workshop | Tokyo Edition | 26–30 October 2026

-Following the Seoul workshop, Art Conservation Education will host a second three-day Mist-Lining workshop at the National Centre for Art Restoration, Tokyo, again led by Joanna Strombek (Studio Craquelure).
+Following the Seoul workshop, Art Conservation Education will host a second three-day Mist-Lining workshop at the National Centre for Art Restoration, Tokyo.

 Both workshops continue Art Conservation Education’s commitment to high-quality training opportunities that combine technical mastery with practical application, fostering skill development and knowledge sharing within the conservation community.